YusuFKaan48/PixelWeather/README.md

-# Login Part
+# Welcome View Part

 The LoginView is a login screen that utilizes the protocol-delegate pattern to handle the login event.
-If a login attempt fails, it displays error messages specific to the situation.
+When the user logs in for the first time, it requests the location information.
+Once the location is provided, the user is directed to the main application.
+Subsequent logins will directly redirect the user to the main application without requiring location input again.
+This functionality is achieved using User Defaults to store the location data.

-First login example:
+First time example:

 <img src="https://github.com/YusuFKaan48/PixelWeather/assets/111217286/207f7093-81d5-440d-908f-5af5ca130c64" alt="GIF Caption" width="187.5" height="406">